 S6B.
-Comparison of County Office's Annual Payments to Prior Year Annual Payment DATA ENTR RY: Enter an explanation if Yes.
+Comparison of County Office's Annual Payments to Prior Year Annual Payment DATA ENTRY: E Enter an explanation if Yes.
 1a.
-Yes - Annual payments for long-term payment(s) will be funded.
-Yes - Annual payments for long-term commitments have increased in one or more of the budget or two subsequent fiscal years.
-Explain how the increase in annual payment(s) will be funded.
-Explanation: (required if Yes to increase in total annual payments) S6C.
-Identi fication of Decreases to Funding Sources Used to Pay Long-term Commitments DATA ENTR RY: Click the appropriate Yes or No button in it tem 1; if Yes, an explanation is required in item 2.
-1. Will funding sources used to pay long -term commitments decrease or expire prior to the end of the commitment period, or are they one-time sources?
-No 2.
-NO. Funding courses will not decree a service prior to the end of the commitment point and one time funds are not being used for large term commitment annual 2. pay ments. e or expire prior to the end of the commitment period, and one-time funds are not being used for long-term commitment annual Explanation: (required if Yes)
+Yes - Annual payments for long-term payment(s) will be funded. commitments have increased in one or more of the budget or two subsequent fiscal years.
+Explain how the increase in annual Explanation: General Fund Unrestricted Budget (required if Yes to increase in total annual payments) S6C.
+Identifica tion of Decreases to Funding Sources Used to Pay Long-term Commitments DATA ENTRY: 0 Click the appropriate Yes or No button in item 1; if Yes, an explanation is required in item 2.
+1. Will funding sources used to pay long g-term commitments decrease or expire prior to the end of the commitment period, or are they one-time sources?
+No 0 NO 5 II 2. payments. se or expire prior to the end of the commitment period, and one-time funds are not being used for long-term commitment annual Explanation: (required if Yes)